louiscaruso/Learning-Journal/README.md

 ### Keeping myself in a growth mindset
 1. learn from feedback
 1. Stay curious!
-This will keep you in the always learning attuitude.
+This will keep you in the always learning attuitude
-1. Complete mastery will take years and years but to celebrate the little successes are importiant to keep on track.
+1. Complete mastery will take years and years but to celebrate the little successes are important to keep on track

 ## Markdown Note
 > MarkDown is a light weight markup language for authorizing readable, fuctional code on the fly